"This being human is a guest house.

 Read the poem by Rumi here

-The practice of mindful awareness has the potential to transform our sense of ‘self’ and perception of the world; to discover and appreciate the gift of being alive, of being human.
+The practice of mindful awareness has the potential to transform our sense of ‘self’ and perception of the world.
+It can help us appreciate more deeply the gift of being alive, of being our real self, unique, sincere and authentic.